MicrosoftDocs/WSL/WSL/install-on-server.md

 **If you're looking for 100% system call compatibility and faster IO performance, install WSL2!**
 > WSL 2 is only available in Windows 10 builds 18917 or higher

-## Enable the Virtual Machine Platform and WSL optional features
+## Enable the Virtual Machine Platform feature

 Ensure the 'Virtual Machine Platform' optional component is installed.
 You can do that by running the following command in PowerShell: